rh-ai-quickstart/ai-virtual-agent/mcpservers/mcp-store-inventory/README.md

 - Separation of concerns

 ### ⚠️ **Consider Alternatives When**
-- Simple, monolithic deployment is preferred (use mcp_dbstore)
+- Simple, monolithic deployment is preferred (use mcp-store-db)
 - Direct database access is needed
 - Minimal network hops are critical
 - Single-team development